 Choose whether or not to include highlighting and notes in the print view.
 Depending on your browser, you may have to change print options to include background colors.

-Sherri M. Arrigo is a Partner with Donohue Brown Mathewson & Smyth LLC, in Chicago, where she focuses her practice on defending claims of professional malpractice against hospitals, physicians, and lawyers as well as on commercial litigation matters.
+Sherri M. Arrigo is a Partner and Shareholder with Donohue Brown Mathewson & Smyth LLC, in Chicago, where she focuses her practice professional liability defense, pharmaceutical defense, and products liability defense.
 Prior to initiating a legal career, Ms. Arrigo worked for several years as a registered nurse.
 She is a published author and a frequent lecturer to various groups and organizations on topics related to professional malpractice liability and medical malpractice insurance.
-She is a Fellow with the American College of Trial Lawyers and has received five American Jurisprudence Awards for academic excellence.
+Ms. Arrigo is a Fellow with the American College of Trial Lawyers and has been recognized by her peers as one of the Top Ten Women Civil Defense Lawyers in Illinois.
+She has also been recognized by her peers for inclusion in the Best Lawyers in America.
 Ms. Arrigo earned her B.S. summa cum laude from Northern Illinois University and her J.D. with highest honors from DePaul University College of Law, where she was a member of the DePaul University Law Review and was admitted to the Order of the Coif.

 William T. Barker is a Partner with Dentons US LLP, in Chicago, where he has a complex litigation practice, concentrating in insurance law, and is a member of Dentons’ Ethics Committee.
 He is the author of Extrajurisdictional Practice by Lawyers, 56 Bus.Law.
 1501 (2001), and continues to write and speak frequently on that subject.
 Mr. Barker is a coauthor, with Ronald D. Kent, of NEW APPLEMAN INSURANCE BAD FAITH LITIGATION (2d ed.).
 He is also a member of the American Law Institute and was active in the debates over the RESTATEMENT (THIRD) OF THE LAW GOVERNING LAWYERS concerning the ethical obligations of insurance defense counsel.
 Mr. Barker was a member of the Editorial Advisory Board of the ABA/BNA Lawyers’ Manual on Professional Conduct (2004 – 2007).
 He is a member of the American Bar Association Center for Professional Responsibility and of its Policy Implementation Committee, the Board of Directors of the Association of Professional Responsibility Lawyers, the ethics committees of the Chicago Bar Association, and the ABA Sections of Litigation and Tort, Trial & Insurance Practice (Chair, 2014 – 2015).
 Mr. Barker was Chair of the IADC Ad Hoc Committee on Interstate Practice, an invited participant in the ABA Working Symposium on Multijurisdictional Practice, a member of the Advisory Council of the ABA Ethics 2000 Commission, and a member of the IADC and TIPS task forces on multidisciplinary practice.
 He earned his B.A. and M.S. from Michigan State University and his J.D. from the University of California.